JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="Mythbusters Cinnamon Challenge.">

 ### Forgotten knowledge and fabricated history
 Cinnamon had a long history before any European ever saw 'true' cinnamon (_Cinnamomum verum_ J.Presl) growing on Sri Lanka.
-Here immediately lies the key to understanding the history of cinnamon: most of cinnamon's history is about a plant-based product carrying that name, not about any particular plant species like the one mentioned above.
+Here immediately lies the key to understanding the history of cinnamon: most of this history is about a plant-based product carrying that name, not about any particular plant species like the one mentioned above.
 This is a crucial observation, because a lot of confusion about cinnamon emanates from the incorrect equation of _names_ with _plants_.
 To be more precise: in the Latin west it has long been assumed that the plants _cinnamomum_ (κιννάμωμον in Greek) and _cassia_ (κασία), as described by ancient medical authorities (notably Dioscorides), are the same as those found in the East Indies in the sixteenth century, to which those names were attached.
 A recent revision of archaeological, historical, linguistic and botanical evidence, however, has suggested that the cinnamon of ancient history was probably an East-African plant, _Cassia abbreviata_ Oliv., which is not related to the genus _Cinnamomum_.[^ref1]
 <param ve-image
 	title="Cinnamon, from a medieval Arabian manuscript of Dioscorides's _De Materia medica_ (first century CE).
 Translated in Arabic by an unknown scribe in Spain (twelfth-thirteenth century), and currently in the Bibliothèque Nationale de France, ms. Arabe 2850, f.
 129b." url="18040817.jpg">